-Non-Executive Directors hold share options over a small quantity of shares as set out on page 231.
+Non-Executive Directors hold share options over a small quantity of shares as set out on page 229.
 Whilst the 2018 Code notes that the remuneration of Non-Executive Directors should not ordinarily include share options, the Company has a NASDAQ listing and has a substantial U.S. shareholder base.
 The granting of share options to Non-Executive Directors to align interests of shareholders and Directors is an established market practice in the U.S. which is generally encouraged by U.S. investors.
 The Company in accordance with the 2018 Code sought and received shareholder approval to make these share option grants to its Non-Executive Directors and the Board believes the modest number of options granted to Non-Executive Directors does not impair their independence of judgement and character.
-Following the approval of a new Long Term Incentive Plan ("LTIP 2019") by shareholders at the 2019 AGM, which replaced the previous 2013 Share Options Plan for all future share based payments, the Non-Executive Directors will not receive any further share option grants.
+Following consultation with key shareholders and the approval of a new Long Term Incentive Plan ("LTIP 2019") by shareholders at the 2019 AGM, which replaced the previous 2013 Share Options Plan for all future share based payments, the Non-Executive Directors will not receive any further share option grants or performance based shares.

-With the exception of a modest grant of share options, there were no relationships or circumstances of relevance under the 2018 Code impacting Non-Executive Directors independence.
+With the exception of the historic modest grant of share options, there were no relationships or circumstances of relevance under the 2018 Code impacting Non-Executive Directors independence.